unibe-geodata-modelling/2020-altitudinal-forest-vegetation-belt-model-ML/README.md

 ## Results

 The script calculates the RMSE for different regressor models.
 This is done for four month and year of each belt.
-The results are saved in a csv file and can be viewed in the bar plot in Jupiter Notebook
+The results are saved in a csv file and can be viewed in the bar plot in Jupiter Notebook.

 Following the calculation, the "Extra Trees Regressor" results in the lowest RMSE, followed by the "Random Forest Model" and the "Decision Tree Regressor".
 The "Linear Regressor" results are the highest.
 For further calculations the use of the first two models is recommended.